Cloud-SPAN/02genomics/_episodes/01-writing-scripts.md

 The text at the bottom of the screen shows the keyboard shortcuts for performing various tasks in `nano`.
 We will talk more about how to interpret this information soon.

-> ## Which Editor?
+> ## Text editors
 >
-> When we say, "`nano` is a text editor," we really do mean "text": it can
-> only work with plain character data, not tables, images, or any other
+> Text editors," like nano, "notepad" on Windows or "TextEdit" on Mac are used to edit any [plain text files](https://www.howtogeek.com/465420/what-is-plain-text/).
+Plain text files are those that contain only characters, not images or formatting.
+>
-> human-friendly media.
-We use it in examples because it is one of the
-> least complex text editors.
-However, because of this trait, it may
+> We are using nano because it is one of the least complex Unix text editors.
+However,
-> not be powerful enough or flexible enough for the work you need to do
-> after this workshop.
-On Unix systems (such as Linux and Mac OS X),
 > many programmers use [Emacs](http://www.gnu.org/software/emacs/) or
 > [Vim](http://www.vim.org/) (both of which require more time to learn),
-> or a graphical editor such as
+> or a graphical editor such as [Gedit](http://projects.gnome.org/gedit/).
-> [Gedit](http://projects.gnome.org/gedit/).
-On Windows, you may wish to
-> use [Notepad++](http://notepad-plus-plus.org/).
-Windows also has a built-in
-> editor called `notepad` that can be run from the command line in the same
-> way as `nano` for the purposes of this lesson.
 >
 > No matter what editor you use, you will need to know where it searches
 > for and saves files.
 If you start it from the shell, it will (probably)
 > use your current working directory as its default location.
-If you use
-> your computer's start menu, it may want to save files in your desktop or
-> documents directory instead.
-You can change this by navigating to
-> another directory the first time you "Save As..."
 {: .callout}

-Let's type in a couple of lines of text with the date and the types of file we are working with (FASTQ).
+Add a couple of lines of text to the README.txt with the date and the types of file we are working with (FASTQ).
 We can add more to this document later.
-Once we're happy with our text, we can press <kbd>Ctrl</kbd>-<kbd>O</kbd> (press the <kbd>Ctrl</kbd> or <kbd>Control</kbd> key and, while holding it down, press the <kbd>O</kbd> key) to write our data to disk.
-You'll be asked what file we want to save this to: press <kbd>Return</kbd> to accept the suggested default of `README.txt`.
+Once you're happy with the text, use <kbd>Ctrl</kbd>-<kbd>O</kbd> and then <kbd>Return</kbd> to accept the suggested default of `README.txt`.

-Once our file is saved, we can use <kbd>Ctrl</kbd>-<kbd>X</kbd> to quit the editor and return to the shell.
+Now use <kbd>Ctrl</kbd>-<kbd>X</kbd> to quit the editor and return to the shell.

 > ## Control, Ctrl, or ^ Key
 >